-24.3.12 \$\$ASKSTOP^%ZTLOAD: Stop TaskMan Task
+25.4.13 \$\$ASKSTOP^%ZTLOAD: Stop TaskMan Task

+Reference Type Supported

+Category TaskMan

+IA # 10063

 Description This extrinsic function asks TaskMan to stop running a specified task.
 Also, it checks for the ZTNAME variable, and if defined, it uses it instead of DUZ to value the STOP FLAG field (#59.1).
 ZTNAME is supported by applications calling this API to indicate the process that asked the task to stop.

 Format \$\$ASKSTOP^%ZTLOAD(ztsk)

 Input Parameters ztsk: (required) Task number of the TaskMan task to be stopped.

-• 0-"Busy".
+Output returns: Returns: 0-"Busy".
 If it returns "Busy", it could mean that the task is locked, someone else is changing it, or TaskMan is starting to run it.

-• 1-"Task missing" or Task "Finished running".
+1-"Task missing" or Task "Finished running".
 If it returns "Task missing", it could mean that it was an incorrect input task number, but it is most likely that the task ran and was removed after running.
 If it returns "Finished running", it means that the task was finished running before the API request could go through, so the API could not stop an already finished task.

-• 2-"Asked to stop" or "Unscheduled".
+2-"Asked to stop" or "Unscheduled".
 If it returns "Asked to Stop", the task has started running and the stop flag has been set, so if the application checks (\$\$S^%ZTLOAD) it should stop.
 If it returns "Unscheduled", it was successful and the task is not scheduled any more.

-24.3.13 DESC^%ZTLOAD(): Find Tasks with a Description
+25.4.14 DESC^%ZTLOAD(): Find Tasks with a Description

+Reference Type Supported

+Category TaskMan

+IA # 10063

-Description This API finds tasks with a specific description.
+Description This API find ds tasks with a specific description.

-Format DESC^%ZTLOAD(description, list)
+Format DESC^%ZTLOA AD(description,list)

 Input Parameters description: (required) The TaskMan task description.

 Output Parameters list: Returns a list of tasks with the specified description.

-24.3.14 DQ^%ZTLOAD: Unschedule a Task
+25.4.15 DQ[^]ZTLOAD: Unschedule a Task

+Reference Type Supported

+Category TaskMan

+IA # 10063

 Description This API unschedules tasks.
 Unscheduling a task ensures that, after the call, it is not scheduled or waiting for a device, computer link, or partition in memory.
 Unscheduling is guaranteed to be successful as long as the task is currently defined in the TASKS file (#14.4).
 However, unscheduling a task that has already started running does not stop the task in any way.

 Format DQ^%ZTLOAD